matter-labs/zksync/docs/contract.md

 (to be implemented later)

-ZKSync shall always have a strict opt-in policy: we guarantee that user funds are retrievable forever under the conditions a user has opted in when depositing funds, no matter what.
+ZKSync shall always have a strict opt-in policy: we guarantee that user funds are retrievable forever under the conditions a user has opted-in when depositing funds, no matter what.
 A migration to a newer version of the contract shall be easy and cheap, but MUST require a separate opt-in or allow the user to exit.

 The update mechanism shall follow this workflow: